October 10, 2015 – Updated February 2020

 Alcohol – less than 2 drinks per week

-Walking – briskly for 20 minutes four times a week.
+Walking – briskly for 30 minutes five times a week.

 WASH HANDS AND FACE often with soap.
 Droplets laden with viruses from people who speak to you travel at least three feet from their mouths.
 Keep your distance and don’t shake hands.
 Soap and water is the best.
-The next best recommended by the Centers for Disease Control and Prevention is a hand sanitizer with at least 60% alcohol and not hand sanitizers that contain benzalkonium chloride because it may merely reduce the growth of germs rather than kill them.
+Next best is a hand sanitizer with at least 70% alcohol and not hand sanitizers that contain benzalkonium chloride because it may merely reduce the growth of germs rather than kill them.

 DROPLET OR AIRBORNE MICROORGANISMS RELEASED FROM VARIOUS ACTIVITIES